PROoshio/PuncCaptRecoverModel/README.md

 # PuncCaptRecoverModel
-Punctuation and capitalization recover model for ASR Model architecture and evaluation is in this file.
+Punctuation and capitalization recover model for ASR, Model architecture and evaluation are in this file.